-- 2.2.1 The height of a robot must not exceed 30 cm. - 2.2.2 Robots may not have any sensor or devices that enables it to 'see' over the walls. - 2.2.3 Any robot kit or building blocks, either available on the market or built from raw hardware and materials, may be used, as long as the design and construction are primarily and substantially the original work of the students (see section 2.5. below). - 2.2.4 Any commercially produced robot kits or sensors components that are specifically marketed to complete any single major task of RoboCupJunior Rescue will be disqualified.
-If there is any doubt, teams should consult the Technical Committee (TC) at the International RCJ Community Forum (http://www.rcjcommunity.org) - 2.2.5 For the safety of participants and spectators, no lasers are allowed on any robot. - 2.2.6 Bluetooth Class 2, 3 and ZigBee communications are the only wireless types allowed in RoboCupJunior.
+2.2.1 The height of a robot must not exceed 30 cm.

+2.2.2 Robots may not have any sensor or devices that enable it to 'see' over the walls.

+2.2.3 Any robot kit or building blocks, either available on the market or built from raw hardware and materials, may be used, as long as the design and construction are primarily and substantially the original work of the students (see section 2.5. below).

+2.2.4 Any commercially produced robot kits or sensors components that are specifically marketed to complete any single major task of RoboCupJunior Rescue will be disqualified.
+If there is any doubt, teams should consult the Technical Committee (TC).

+2.2.5 For the safety of participants and spectators, only lasers of class 1 and 2 are allowed.
+This will be checked during inspection.

+2.2.6 Bluetooth Class 2, 3 and ZigBee communications are the only wireless types allowed in RoboCupJunior.
 Robots that have other types of wireless communications on board have to be either removed or disabled for possible interference with other leagues competing in RoboCup.
-If the robot has equipment for other forms of wireless communication, they must prove that they have disabled them.
+If the robot has equipment for other forms of wireless communication, the team must prove that they have disabled them.
 Robots that do not comply may face immediate disqualification from the tournament.